CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Related Work

 \subsection{Enhancing Code Generation through Test Cases}

 Using synthetic test cases to guide code generation has emerged as an effective approach~\citep{chen2022codet, huang-2024, jiao2025Preference}. \cite{lee2025learning} proposes an adversarial reinforcement learning framework that optimizes the test case generator and code generator through adversarial training, selecting the optimal code based on the number of test cases it passes.
 Similarly, \cite{zeng2025acecoder} trains a reward model by constructing a problem-test case dataset and then scores the candidate code snippet to select the optimal solution.
+GenX~\citep{wang2024genx} jointly trains the code generation model and the test generation model through execution feedback, allowing them to improve each other over time.
+Epicoder~\citep{wang2025epicoder} introduces a data synthesis framework based on feature trees and relies on LLM-generated test files to iteratively debug code.

 However, the above methods rely on the model to directly generate input-output pairs, but due to hallucinations, the model may introduce inaccuracies in predicting the correct outputs.